 The only problem with them is that they cost a lot more.
-For example I found the Miller 120/240 VAC 1 Phase which is a similar welder to the Hobart 140 Handler but it’s nearly two and a half times the cost.
+For example, I found the Miller 120/240 VAC 1 Phase which is a similar welder to the Hobart 140 Handler but it’s nearly two and a half times the cost.

-On top of that you really don’t get much more with the Miller welder than you could get with the Hobart welder.
+On top of that, you really don’t get much more with the Miller welder than you could get with the Hobart welder.

 #3 Lincoln Electric

 Of the three main brands out there I’ve had the most issues with these welders.
-One issue I seem to have was a lot of burn back with the tips and it felt like I went through a lot of tips with this welder.
+One issue I seem to have was a lot of burns back with the tips and it felt like I went through a lot of tips with this welder.

-Now I want to be upfront and say that it could just be the welder but I’ve even had several local experts look at this welder and they don’t seen to really know what the issue is.
+Now I want to be upfront and say that it could just be the welder but I’ve even had several local experts look at this welder and they don’t seem to really know what the issue is.

 When it comes down to it every product has a downside and the Hobart Handler is no exception.

 The first issue with this welder is that is has a low duty cycle and will require more cooling-off time however for the price you aren’t going to find a welder with any higher duty cycle.

 If the duty cycle is important to you than you’re going to have to pay for it and upgrade to a bigger 220-volt welder or a 3 phase machine that only drives the price up.